fastcoin-project/electrumx-fst/INSTALL.md

-## Step 3 - Configure ElectrumX for Sumcoin
+## Step 3 - Configure ElectrumX for Fastcoin

 Electrum reads a config file (/etc/electrum.conf) when starting up.
 This file includes the database setup, sumcoind RPC setup, and a few other options.